feder-observatory/stellarphot/docs/index.rst

 Documentation
 =============

-Stellarphot is a package for performing photometry on astronomical images.
+Stellarphot is a package for performing photometry on calibrated (reduced) astronomical images.
 It provides a simple interface for performing aperture photometry of either a single image or a directory with multiple images.
+It is designed to be easy to use for both non-programmers and programmers.

 Getting Started